 The main point of Discord is to build a sense of community.
 There are plenty of discord bots that you can use to make your server more fun, livelier, and all-around more engaging for your members.

-However, the other option (and to reduce the number of bots you use) is Mee6.
-Mee6 has a music function and allows you to play music from Youtube to any discord channel.
+Currently, Mee6 still has a music function and allows you to play music from Youtube to any discord channel.
 It’s easy to set up, and most of the features are included in the bot’s free version.
 If you are using MEE6 for moderation anyway, it’s probably best to use its music features as well.
+Who knows how long Mee6 will be able to maintain it’s musical capabilities though.

 If you use Spotify rather than Youtube, you can use the Botify bot to integrate your Spotify playlist into your Discord server.
 The problem with this bot is that the user needs to be logged into a Spotify account to get it to work.
 The Youtube bots are generally better because anyone can play a link from Youtube.